ASU-bots/StereoVision/README.rst

 NASGR Fork
 ----------

-I will be working to add integration with python-pcl.
+I will be working to add integration with pcl.

 I'll add output to pcl data formats in images_to_pointcloud, as well as the PCD file format

+First, I'll need to link the cpp pcl library to python, because the current python-pcl library does not support colors, or adding points, and is relatively new.
+The AUVSI competition requires color recognition.